 Knowing truth helps you recognize and reject lies.

 John 17:17 NLT makes that process really clear.
 “Make them holy by your truth; teach them your word, which is truth.”

 I want to invite you to join me for a free 21 day journey that will help you “Think God’s Way for a Change.”
 When we change how and what we think, we change our actions too!

-- shape your attitudes, your beliefs and your actions.
+- shapes your attitudes, your beliefs and your actions.

-- It will bring healing and hope to your heart.
+- brings healing and hope to your heart.

-- It will help you to feed your faith and starve your fear.
+- helps you to feed your faith and starve your fear.